-Day after day, week after week, one by one they come into my office in search of help, each so similar, yet individual and unique: mothers.
+Day after day, week after week, one by one they come into my office in search of help, each so similar, yet individual and unique: mothers with depression.

 Some initially surprised, but ultimately honored by, and then fully embracing their God-given call to motherhood.